Posted on : December 28, 2018 by Clinic One on Rabies FAQ

 - Progressive chronic disease

-- Hypersensitivity to any of ingredients of vaccine
+- Hypersensitivity to any of the ingredients of the vaccine

-Post-exposer: Due to fatal progression of declared Rabies infection, there are absolutely no contraindications to curative anti- Rabies vaccination.
+Post-Exposure: Due to the fatal progression of declared Rabies infection, there are absolutely no contraindications to curative anti- Rabies vaccination.

 Systemic reaction: fever, shivering, fainting, asthenia, headache, dizziness, arthralgia, myalgia, gastrointestinal disorder (nausea, abdominal pain) may occur in some cases.

 Exceptional cases: Anaphylactic reactions may be observed

 Clinic One has walk-in appointments for all kinds of vaccines available at our clinic.
 We are open on all weekdays except Saturday from 7:00 am to 7:00 pm.